Antoni-Czaplicki/vulcan-for-hassio/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg)](https://github.com/custom-components/hacs)

 View your vulcan timetable as Home Assistant sensor and use it in automations.
+To get started login as mobile app in Integrations page.

 # Timetable
 You can get ten entities witch timetable.